Categories

 The answer is not straightforward, but research offers valuable insights.
 Some studies suggest that regular cannabis use may negatively impact certain aspects of skin health, potentially contributing to premature aging.
 For instance, smoking cannabis can lead to reduced blood flow and oxygenation in the skin, effects similar to those caused by tobacco.
 This can result […]

-Can you smoke weed in parks in Ontario?
+Can you smoke weed in a parked car in Canada?

 No, it is illegal to smoke cannabis in a parked car in Canada.
 Smoking weed inside any vehicle, whether it is stationary or in motion, violates the Cannabis Act and the laws specific to each province.
 Law enforcement views it as comparable to drinking alcohol in a vehicle, which poses risks to both drivers and […]